9.2.4 |

 added value a person's labor has produced, and does not extend

 to 'the whole object'.
-The significance of the traditional

-distinction between 'corporeal' and 'incorporeal' property then
+and 'incorporeal' property collapses.

-The 'fallacy of quasi-absolute description' is characteristic
+The 'fallacy of quasi-absolute description' is characteristic of those

-merely originate thru someone's 'mixing his labor with it'.
+his labor with it'.

-Because of the nature of the metaphor and the belief that one
+Because of the nature of the metaphor and the belief that one description

-description of an object suffices in all contexts, the adherent
+of an object suffices in all contexts, the adherent of this type of labor

-of this type of labor theory is confronted with a number of
+theory is confronted with a number of serious questions, like —as

-Why isn't mixing what a person owns with what 'e
+they have been formulated elsewhere— Why isn't mixing what a

-doesn't own a way of losing what 'e owns? and What are the
+person owns with what 'e doesn't own a way of losing what 'e owns?

-boundaries of what labor is mixed with?.
-When things are
+and What are the boundaries of what labor is mixed with?

-property of all people on this planet.
+the property of all people on this planet.
 And when described as

 cultural goods or artifacts, such as sculptures, they